 These issues play out in every aspect of the administration of justice: for the police, for civil and criminal courts and tribunals.
 This conference is thus relevant to all actors in the administration of justice.

-- The Honorable Chief Justice Nicole Duval Hesler, Chief Justice of Quebec
+- The Honourable Nicole Duval Hesler, Chief Justice of Quebec

 - The Honourable Georgina R. Jackson, Court of Appeal for Saskatchewan, CIAJ President